ISTESRMNCR/CODE-CAMP-2020/content/finalist/MATRIX/index.md

 ### We the members of Team Matrix present to you our App ShopEasy.
 A digital platform built to uplift the Self- employed growing business people of our country .

+### We believe that " The only way to DISCOVER the limits of the POSSIBLE  is to go beyond them into the IMPOSSIBLE ".